 Do this by keeping a medication log.
 This will help you stay on track and keep your pet’s health stable.
 In addition to medication, you may be required to take your dog’s temperature, administer fluids, and monitor his or her breathing.
 All of these factors will be specific to your dog’s unique case, but these are some routines to prepare yourself for.

-Many pet owners do not observe results with traditional medicine and choose to look to natural remedies to alleviate their dog’s pain and health complications.
+Many pet owners do not observe results with traditional medicine and choose to look to natural remedies for dogs with cancer to alleviate their dog’s pain and health complications.
 Oftentimes, prescribed medication can become too costly and other times dogs will react to medication with negative side effects.

 To combat this, try vitamins and herbal supplements as an alternative to traditional medicine.
 These natural approaches can be extremely effective in both relieving pain, and boosting overall health.
 Regardless of what medication method you choose, remember that pain and heath management is important during this time.